 Paldiski is a small town of 4000 people with a very interesting history.
 The town was occupied by the Soviet Union (USSR) for about 50 years!
 It was a large military base and a leading training centre of the Soviet nuclear submarine forces.
 When Estonia regained independence, the base was closed, and most servicemen and their families returned home to Russia.
 Paldiski today is a very prosperous area for the development of transit, industry and tourism, as well as a training-centre for Estonian peacekeeping forces.
 Many former military buildings and bases remain.
 The end of 2004 saw beginning of the construction of a wind farm at Paldiski.
 Today it provides clean and renewable electricity equivalent to ca 1% of Estonia’s electricity consumption.
 Paldiski’s natural environment is not to be missed – Pakri Cliff is very interesting and unique in North Europe and all over the world!
 Paldiski was mentioned in the Swedish movie “Torsk på Tallinn.”

 Lahemaa National Park, located about a one hour drive from Tallinn, is the biggest nature protection area in Estonia.
-It encompasses several typical Estonian landscapes – forests, wetlands, lakes and rivers with abundant wild life, as well as interesting cultural attractions: restored manor houses and small seaside fishing villages.
+It encompasses several typical Estonian landscapes – forests, wetlands, lakes and rivers with abundant wildlife, as well as exciting cultural attractions: restored manor houses and small seaside fishing villages.

 The excursion to the Lahemaa National Park (approx. 70km from Tallinn) will include visits to the Manor Houses in Palmse, Sagadi, and a stroll on the premises of the recently restored Vihula Manor complex.
 Following that will be a visit to the old and unique fishing village of Altja, including a stroll in the village and on the beach area followed by lunch at the authentic “Altja Tavern” (with indoor and outdoor seating).